The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

-Even after a good night's sleep, fatigue without physical exertion is widespread in the modern world.
+Even after a good night's sleep, fatigue without physical exertion is widespread today.
 Chronic inflammations in the body can create a condition of chronic metabolic fatigue.
 Most often, one of the leading causes is gut flora imbalance.
 A feeling of tiredness and a desire to nap after eating exists in most mammals for the same reasons.

 Link: Fatigue (Wikipedia)

-- The gastrointestinal tract is the primary non-sterile internal system, forcing the immune system to fight relentlessly to prevent pathogens' overgrowth.
+- The gastrointestinal tract is the primary non-sterile internal system, forcing the immune system to fight relentlessly to prevent the overgrowth of pathogens.
 It takes a lot of energy from the body.
 It immediately affects the immune system by balancing the intestinal flora and the neurotransmitter serotonin production.

 - The liver, the immune system, followed by the brain, is the highest energy-consuming organ in the human body.

 The food we eat has a significant effect on the feeling of fatigue.

 - Hard-to-digest foods (such as animal proteins and industrialized foods) often cause a feeling of heaviness and increased fatigue compared to easy-to-digest foods such as fish, vegetables, and fruits.

 Natural foods containing dietary fiber, natural oils, vegetable protein, fermented products, fish, and egg yolk are relatively easy to digest than other foods.
 They usually do not cause acute fatigue, even after a large meal.